Reveal the “original” Japanese Norimaki Mochi Recipes

 Norimaki Mochi.

-Serve tsukemono alongside norimaki mochi.
+Serve tsukemono alongside Norimaki Mochi.

 • Can I prepare Norimaki Mochi in advance for a party?
 Yes, you can prepare Norimaki Mochi in advance.
 However, to maintain the best texture, it’s recommended to wrap the rolls in plastic wrap or a damp cloth to prevent them from drying out.
 You can also grill or heat them just before serving for a fresh taste.